famesensor/Playground-Aggie-Map-Service/README.md

 ```
 $ npm install
 ```
-- you must be generate cert-firestore and put to ./src/configs
+- you must be generate cert-firestore and put to ./src/configs before run service

 ## Run Service
 ```